"If you’ve found this informative web page, you are probably searching for a more effective remedy for your facial redness…"

 That means the next time they fill up with blood, they stay swollen because they can’t squeeze it all out, and eventually those blood vessels ‘pop’ and leave red spots on our skin that don’t go away.

 Everyone’s skin has microscopic organisms called Demodex mites near the hair follicles, and these little mites carry bacteria that can irritate the skin.
-But those with Rosacea have been shown to have a significantly higher quantity of Demodex mites.
+But those with rosacea have shown to have a significantly higher quantity or Demodex mites.

 Why does this matter?